Home Home

 The huge tapestry and great north window (below) in the Great Hall commemorate "Henry and Margaret" and Henry's ancestors respectively, works which demonstrate the extremely deep respect that Coventry held for Henry VI; the King who made us a county.
 The tapestry was made in the early 1500s during the reign of King Henry VII (Henry Tudor), and was part of the veneration of Henry VI, his uncle, in an attempt to have him canonised - something which ultimately failed after Henry VIII's split with Rome.

-Click on either photo below to open up an enlarged version in a viewer.
+Click on either photo below to open up an enlarged version of the Great North Window or the Tapestry.

 Top of the page